whentea/Process-Mining/README.md

 # Process-Mining

-to mine your process :blush:
+to mine your process :grimacing:

-"As-is": Just the way it is, with no changes
+### "As-is": Just the way it is, with no changes
 ```
 seperti apa adanya, tanpa perubahan apapun
 ```